Quinny18/Tinkering-Graphics---Team-3/README.md

 # Tinkering-Graphics---Team-3

-#1 was done by Joe, Callum and Tyler
+#1 was done by Joe and Callum

+#2 was done by Tyler

 #3 was done by Luke and Isaac
 Luke created the base code, while Isaac made the assets and got the program to run.
 Luke then optimised and polished the code to a much more presentable fashion.